Vietnamese Three Color Dessert (Che Suong Sa Hat Luu / Che Ba Mau)

 Vietnamese Three Color Dessert with Pandan Jelly, Faux Pomegranate Seeds and Mung Bean (Che Suong Sa Hat Luu / Che Ba Mau)

-Vietnamese Three Color Dessert with Pandan Jelly, Faux Pomegranate Seeds and Mung Bean (Chè Sương Sa Hạt Lựu / Chè Ba Màu)
+Vietnamese Three Color Dessert with Pandan Jelly, Faux Pomegranate Seeds and Mung Bean (Chè Sương Sa Hạt Lựu/ Chè Ba Màu) Recipe

-A popular refreshing Vietnamese dessert made with assorted sweetened beans, wiggly jellies, creamy coconut milk and crushed ice.
-Typically, the three colors are made up yellow mung beans, red kidney beans, and green pandan jelly.
-Since I’m not a fan of red kidney beans, this recipe includes faux pomegranate seeds made from water chestnut, making this dessert technically Chè Sương Sa Hạt Lựu.
+A popular Vietnamese dessert similar to Chè Ba Màu, made with sweetened beans, jellies, coconut milk, and crushed ice.
+Instead of red kidney beans, I use faux pomegranate seeds, making it technically Chè Sương Sa Hạt Lựu.

 Ingredients